This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra

 Second, think carefully about how you’re planning to spend your time while you’re in Zion, and pack accordingly.
 If you’re going to do longer hikes such as Angel’s Landing or the Narrows, you may need additional equipment – see below for my suggestions on the Narrows!

 On the other hand, if you’ll be primarily doing easy hikes in Zion, you can be more relaxed with your packing, and leave the heavy hiking boots at home.

-For ideas on things to do in Zion, check out this one day Zion itinerary to see all of the park’s highlights in one day!
+For ideas on things to do in Zion, check out how to spend one day in Zion National Park to see all of the park’s highlights in one day!

 What to Pack for Zion by Season